-In case you have not already realized, I am quite skeptical about Christmas and other affiliated works by Santa Claus.
+In case you have not already realized, I am quite skeptical about some of the best Christmas vinyl records and other affiliated works by Santa Claus.
 This skepticism or even apathy is something that this song frankly wreaks of.

 Much as with ‘The Drones’ above, Christmas is merely a backdrop for the story within, of someone fumbling to buy cigarettes.
 He has the shakes because he is a junkie, either peaking or experiencing withdrawal.
 And, of course, ‘there is no Christmas for junkies.’

 There is absolutely no sentimentality here whatsoever.
 Even the X in X-Mas is a substitute crucifix for Christ.
 Vocalist Mark E. Smith shows no mercy with traditional notions of seasonality and festivity.

 7. ‘7 O’Clock News/Silent Night’ by Simon & Garfunkel

 Masked simply as a rendition of the Christmas carol ‘Silent Night’, the track is actually a sound collage juxtaposing this carol with a simulated news bulletin of actual events that occurred in the summer of 1966, the year the album was recorded.